ChicoState/djsongmatch-ux/phaseIII/README.md

 prototype.

-During the participant interactions, our moderator encouraged the participant to orally voice their thoughts with every interaction.
+During the participant interactions, our moderator encouraged the participant to voice their thoughts with every interaction.
 Our moderator took notes of how the participant navigated our app and summarized their thoughts.
 Following each task, our moderator asked the participant to subjectively rate the difficulty of the task on a